Information for Students

 1) Virus/Spyware clean up.
 If you have a virus/spyware infected computer, we suggest you try the following:

-b) Take your computer to one of the following for virus/spyware removal:
+b) Some options are to take your computer to one of the following for virus/spyware removal:

 1.)
 Old Town Computers (503) 432-9157 http://www.otcpdx.com/location.php